 Leeann Hysaw has earned 11 years of experience in massage therapy having graduated from Lincoln Technical Institute in 2007.

-Tipping is an aspect of the massage process that causes confusion.
-Many clients do not know if they should be leaving a tip at all and even if they feel they must, they can often be unsure about how much to leave or where to leave it.
-I have even worked with some clients who believed the therapist would get in trouble for accepting tips and would slip the money into my hand or pocket and whisper that it was a gift for me.
+Tipping is a part of massage culture that can cause confusion for customers.
+Many clients do not know if they should leave a tip or not, and when they do know to leave a tip they are often unsure of how much to leave or where to leave it.
+I have even worked with some clients who believed the therapist would get in trouble for accepting tips.
+They would slip the money into my hand or pocket and whisper that it was a gift for me.

-Types of Establisments
+Types of Massage Establishments

 If you happen to be getting a massage from a self-employed person, a therapist who works solely for themselves and not for a business owner or corporation, then you generally do not have to worry about tipping.
 While this extra money is often greatly appreciated, it is not strictly necessary.
 Therapists working for a corporation need the tips to offset the lower pay they receive for the same amount of work while a self-employed therapist can keep all the money they charge a client, essentially negating the need for tips.
 If you feel your therapist goes above and beyond for you, then it is perfectly fine to offer them a tip, but you should not feel compelled to do so.